 Setting your lie detector to “high”

 Are you good at telling when people are lying?
 Can you discern when someone is merely stretching the truth?
 Unless you’re a mental health professional, you’re probably not able to divine such things.
-Fortunately, it’s fairly easy to anticipate another type of smoke screen: the common tactics that personal injury defendants use to avoid responsibility for their actions in court.
+Fortunately, it’s fairly easy to anticipate another type of smoke screen: the common tactics that personal injury defendants use to avoid responsibility for their actions in personal injury lawsuits.

 Asserting That You’re Partially or Wholly to Blame